adbertram/AzTextToSpeech/README.md

 ### Grabbing your first token

 You'll need a token to authenticate to Azure and AzSpeecToText has made it easy.
 Simply run `Connect-AzSpeechToText` after the module is imported.
 This will use values in your configuration.json file and issue a token saving in the module scope to be reused.
 Tokens are only good for 10 minutes but the module has retry capabilities built in if it fails due to a token expiration issue.
 If so, it will automatically get another token for you.

+## Building Training Data

+The text-to-speech API requireas data to be in a specific format.
+You need WAV files in a specific order with a specifically formatted transcript no larger than 200MB which AzSpeechToText calls a training data package.

+##TODO